dmartimarti/ot2-protocols/README.md

 - **Always** make the *labware calibration*, even if it is the same protocol it would be highly recommendable to do so.
 - Tip calibration is not always needed, but surely it should be made between huge protocols or between different days.
 - **Always** review what the OP2 is going to do before clicking *Run protocol*, surprises are not always good.
 If there is something wrong, either the script is not valid, or you are using an invalid protocol.
-- It would be good that, if you don't know the protocol you are about to run (because it is the first time or you have edited the script), **stop and see** what it does.
-May be you want to press the *Cancel run* button after you unlock the (l)a(b)pocalypsis.
+- It would be good that, if you don't know the protocol you are about to run (because it is the first time or you have edited the script), **stop and see** what it does once it starts.
+May be you want to press the *Cancel run* button before you unlock the (l)a(b)pocalypsis.
+- If you have followed all these points, everything should be OK and you can do the fun stuff while the OP2 does the boring and repetitive actions.
+- *Bonus track: be sure that your machine always follows the [laws of robotics](https://en.wikipedia.org/wiki/Three_Laws_of_Robotics)*